Annual Report Budget Review 2013

 - The Board establishes a base budget to support current operations.

-- Each division identifies new initiatives and savings required to achieve its objectives for the next budget cycle.
+- Each division identifies new initiatives required to achieve its objectives for the next budget cycle as well as potential savings from its ongoing operations.

-- Staff submits the proposed budget to the Committee on Board Affairs (CBA).
+- Staff submits the proposed budget to the Committee on Board Affairs (CBA) for review.

 - The CBA submits the budget to the Board for review and final action.